Tigers head to state championship behind Bigler’s 30 points in semifinal win

 Photos by Samantha Davis.
 Marshall's Taleigha Bigler drives toward the basket and goes up for a layup in the first half against Cretin-Derham Hall Thursday afternoon in the Class 3A state semifinals.
 The Tigers are headed to the state championship with a 57-48 win behind Bigler's 30 points and 11 rebounds.
 Below: The Marshall bench stands up and cheers after the Tigers forced a turnover on defense in the second half.

-MINNEAPOLIS — The No. 3 Marshall girls basketball team is advancing to the state championship game to compete for the Class AAA title after taking down No. 7 Cretin-Derham Hall 57-48 Thursday afternoon in the semifinals at Williams Arena behind Taleigha Bigler’s 30-point, 11-rebound double-double performance, also scoring her 1,000th career point.
-The Tigers last played on the state championship stage in 2021, and it will be the program’s seventh appearance.
+MINNEAPOLIS — The No. 3 Marshall girls basketball team is advancing to the state championship game after taking down No. 7 Cretin-Derham Hall 57-48 in the Class AAA semifinals at Williams Arena on Thursday afternoon.
+Taleigha Bigler led the effort with a 30-point, 11-rebound double-double, also scoring her 1,000th career point in the process.

 “I’ve just been so proud of this team all year long.
 They look at the schedule and say, ‘OK, who’s next and what do we have to do?’
 And they just go out and do it,” Marshall head coach Dan Westby said.
 “It’s been really fun to watch … I thought their team [CDH] showed a lot of grit, and thought our team did as well.”

-Both Marshall and CDH had their share of shooting struggles throughout the night, but the two applied tough defensive pressure, and it wasn’t until the final minutes when the Tigers were able to break away at the free throw line.
+Both Marshall and CDH had their share of shooting struggles throughout the night.
+Marshall shot 1 of 15 from 3-point range while Cretin-Derham Hall shot 6 of 24.
+Yet, the two applied tough defensive pressure, and it wasn’t until the final minutes that the Tigers were able to break away at the free-throw line.

-Tied at 45 with the game winding down after Bigler sank a pair of free throws, Reese Drake went in for a layup after driving the lane and Bigler grabbed a steal on the defensive end for a layup of her own to give Marshall a 49-45 lead with 2:30 left.
+Tied at 45 with the game winding down after Bigler sank a pair of free throws, Reese Drake drove into the lane for a layup and Bigler grabbed a steal on the defensive end for a layup of her own to give Marshall a 49-45 lead with 2:30 left.

 “We were consumed by the game itself, but she [Bigler] needed 24 points for 1,000, and she went over that,” Westby said.
 “That was a good deal for her.
 That wasn’t our focus certainly, but always happy when the kids get those milestones.”